Updated

 - 5. Are there related offenses?

-- the accused intentionally disturbed the religious meeting.1
+- you intentionally disturbed the religious meeting.1

 - making a disturbance inside the place where a religious meeting is taking place, or